munn33b/munn33b/README.md

 - ♑ I am creatively curious and a self-learner.
 I love exploring new technologies and currently learning new skills.
 - 🔭 I’m currently working with AWS DeepRacer (Simulation, Programming and custom Machine Learninng Models)
 - 🌱 I’m currently learning Embedded Systems Programming and Keras (High Level API for Tensorflow, a Deep Learning Library in Python)
-- 👯 I’m looking to collaborate on AI Projects
+- 👯 I’m looking to collaborate on Embodied AI Projects
 - 🤔 I’m looking for help with Programming especially C++
 - 💬 Ask me about Anything related to Robotics
 - 📫 How to reach me: @twitter.com/muneeb_isme